-Since the second half of the 20th century, advances in neuroscience have evolved to pointing at numerous molecular targets (generally ion channels) relevant to modifying neuronal excitability, and have come to influence the development of the development of AEDs.
-Chapters 2 and 3 in the first section of this book and Chapter 40 in section 4 are useful sources to review the details about these mechanisms.
-The discovery that classic AEDs developed as a result of their success in the maximal electroshock model turned out to be inhibitors of voltage-gated sodium channels (VGSC) was followed by the demonstration that drugs developed by the PTZ-model were capable of inhibiting low-threshold or T-calcium channels.
-These two models formed the archetypes for the development of AEDs for partial (focal in new terminology) and secondarily generalized seizures typified by phenytoin versus those active against the primary generalized seizures typified by trimethadione and ethosuximide (9).
-Other approaches to limiting excitatory currents have involved compound that act on glutamatergic currents felbamate was found to antagonize NMDA-mediated Ca++ currents (10) while the newer agent perampanel antagonizes AMPA-mediated Na+ currents (11).
-Likewise the discovery that phenobarbital and benzodiazepines augmented inhibition by enhancing GABA-mediated Cl- currents as a result of their binding to allosteric sites on the GABA receptor (12).
-Up to this point, and even beyond, AEDs were screened with animal models, came into clinical use, and the mechanisms of action of those AEDs were unraveled after the fact.
-However, these basic understandings led to the prospective evaluation of drugs affecting processes highly related to the modification of neuronal excitability by influencing neurotransmitter synthesis, storage, release, reuptake, and metabolism.
-That is the story of the evolution of vigabatrin (?-vinyl GABA, GVG), a suicide substrate of GABA-transaminase (13) and tiagabine, a nipecotic acid derivative that blocks the reuptake of GABA (14).
-Other mechanisms such as the modification of the high-voltage Ca++ currents in the presynaptic terminal by binding of gabapentin to the extracellular a-2-d loop of the P/Q type channels (15) or the binding of levetiracetam to the synaptic vesicle protein SV2A (16) were discovered after those AEDs were already in use.
-In parallel, newer models for screening compounds for activity against seizures, especially seizures refractory to already existing AEDs, were developed (17-22).
-These have included rats resistant to specific AEDs such as phenytoin, phenobarbital or lamotrigine (19-21) as well as the 6-Hz stimulation model that is being widely adopted in AED development (22).
+Since the second half of the 20th century, advances in neuroscience have led to the evolution of numerous molecular targets (generally ion channels) capable of modifying neuronal excitability, which in turn has influenced the development of AEDs.
+Chapters 2 and 3 in Section I of this book and Chapter 40 in Section IV are useful sources to review the details of these mechanisms.
+The discovery that classic AEDs, which were developed as a result of their success in the maximal electroshock model, were inhibitors of voltage-gated sodium channels (VGSCs) was followed by the demonstration that drugs developed by the PTZ model were capable of inhibiting low-threshold or T-calcium channels.
+These two models formed the archetypes for the development of AEDs for partial (focal in new terminology) and secondarily generalized seizures typified by phenytoin versus those that are active against the primary generalized seizures typified by trimethadione and ethosuximide (9).
+Other approaches to limiting excitatory currents have involved compounds that act on glutamatergic currents felbamate was found to antagonize N-methyl-d-aspartate (NMDA)-mediated Ca2+ currents (10), while the newer agent perampanel antagonizes alpha-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA)-mediated Na+ currents (11).
+Likewise, the discovery that phenobarbital and benzodiazepines augmented inhibition by enhancing gamma-aminobutyric acid (GABA)-mediated Cl- currents as a result of their binding to allosteric sites on the GABA receptor (12).
+Until this point, and even beyond, AEDs were screened using animal models and were bring used in clinical settings, but the mechanisms of action of these AEDs were unraveled after the fact.
+However, this basic understanding led to the prospective evaluation of drugs affecting processes that are highly related to the modification of neuronal excitability by influencing neurotransmitter synthesis, storage, release, reuptake, and metabolism.
+That is the story of the evolution of vigabatrin (gamma-vinyl GABA [GVG]), a suicide substrate of GABA-transaminase (13) and tiagabine, a nipecotic acid derivative that blocks the reuptake of GABA (14).
+Other mechanisms such as the modification of the high-voltage Ca2+ currents in the presynaptic terminal by binding of gabapentin to the extracellular a-2-d loop of the P/Q type channels (15) or the binding of levetiracetam to the synaptic vesicle protein SV2A (16) were discovered after these AEDs were already in use.
+In parallel, newer models for screening compounds for activity against seizures, especially seizures refractory to already existing AEDs, were developed (1722).
+These have included rats resistant to specific AEDs such as phenytoin, phenobarbital, or lamotrigine (1921) as well as the 6-Hz stimulation model that is being widely adopted in AED development (22).

 What is interesting to note is that when AEDs were designed with a certain type of mechanism in mind, they did not consistently turn out to actually display that property or succeed therapeutically.
-Thus gabapentin did not turn out to be a GABAergic agonist, and the GABA-prodrug progabide did not survive clinical trials (23, 24).
-And the exact mechanism of action of valproic acid remains unclear since many of the effects observed in vitro are seen at higher concentrations than are achieved in clinical use.
+Thus, gabapentin did not turn out to be a GABAergic agonist, and the GABA-prodrug progabide did not survive clinical trials (23, 24).
+The exact mechanism of action of valproic acid remains unclear as many of the effects observed in vitro are seen at higher concentrations than are achieved in clinical use.
 Further, many AEDs display multiple mechanisms of action, and we may not know all the mechanisms for many.